-If you are looking for an easy way to make a leg of lamb, try the Instant Pot!
+If you are looking for an easy way to make a lamb roast, try this Instant pot leg of lamb!
 Instead of roasting lamb in the oven, you can cook it in a pressure cooker in just an hour or two.
 Studded with garlic and coated in fresh rosemary, this tasty lamb dinner will be a breeze.
-A naturally low carb dinner!
+A naturally low carb dinner that’s perfect for the holidays!

 I don’t think I’ve ever cooked an Easter dinner.
 However if I did, it would be a leg of lamb.
-Lamb is perfect for special occasions to me and I always like a good piece of tender, garlicky lamb.
-So today I practiced an Easter dinner with this easy garlic & rosemary leg of lamb in the Instant Pot.
+Lamb is perfect for special occasions to me and I always the flavor combination of herbs and lots of garlic.
+So today I practiced an Easter dinner with this easy garlic & rosemary Instat Pot leg of lamb.

 It was sooo easy, tender and delicious!
 Even my father in law said it melted in his mouth.
 That is easily the nicest compliment he’s ever given me.
 And it only took about 2 hours from start to finish.

-Below is the lamb I bought at Aldi.
-It was roughly a 4 lb boneless leg of lamb roast.
+Below is the roast I bought at Aldi.
+It was roughly a 4 pound boneless leg of lamb roast.
 This easily served 6 people.

-Start by making little slits all over the lamb and stuff it with garlic slivers.
+Step 1: Slice the garlic cloves in to slivers.
+Prepare the roast by making little slits all over the lamb and stuff it with garlic slivers.
 Next, finely mince the rosemary and mix it with salt and pepper.
-Rub a little olive oil over the lamb and rub the seasonings into it.
+Rub a little olive oil over the meat and rub the seasonings into it.
 Place in a big baggie and refrigerate until ready to cook.

-I like to prepare roasts like this the night before and refrigerate over night.
+I like to prepare roasts like this the night before and refrigerate over night for maximum flavor.
 However you can do it in the morning if you wish as it only takes a few minutes of prep time and then cook it in the afternoon.

-Now we are ready for the pressure cooker.
-First you want to sear the lamb by using the saute setting and adjusting the heat to high.
+Step 2: Now we are ready for the pressure cooker.
+First you want to sear the roast by using the saute mode and adjusting the heat to high.
 When the pot is nice and hot, add a little oil and then sear both sides of the roast for about 4-5 minutes.
 Hit the cancel button.

-Take out the lamb and add the water.
+Step 3: Take out the lamb and add the water.
+You could also use chicken broth or beef broth for the liquid.
 Use it to scrape up the brown bits.
 Then add the roast back into pot.
 Secure the lid and push the pressure valve to the lock position.
-Hit the manual button for 50 minutes and do a quick pressure release.
+Hit the manual button for 50 minutes and do a quick pressure release when it’s done.

-Take off the lid and add the vegetables on top.
+Step 4: Take off the lid and add the vegetables on top.
 I used potatoes, carrots and onions.
-Secure the lid again and manually cook for 10 more minutes to cook the vegetables and finish the lamb.
+Secure the pressure cooker lid again and manually cook for 10 more minutes to cook the vegetables and finish the lamb.

-NOTE: You could add the vegetables in the beginning after you brown the roast.
+NOTE: You could add the vegetables in the beginning after you brown the lamb leg.
 However they will get a bit mushy.
 If you do it this way, make sure to cut your vegetables into bigger chunks and cook everything for 60 minutes and use a natural release of pressure.

-When it’s done, let the pressure come down naturally.
-This whole process will take about 2 hours all together so you can plan accordingly.
+Step 5: When it’s done, let the pressure come down naturally.
+This complete meal will take about 2 hours all together so you can plan accordingly.
+You could use the broth from the roast and make a delicious gravy or a sauce.
+Since I used the roasted veggies I didn’t feel a need to do this.

-You can brown this lamb leg two ways.
-Place it in a 450 degree oven for 10 minutes or you can brown it under the broiler.
+You can brown this lamb meat two ways.
+Place it in a 450°F oven for 10 minutes or you can brown it under the broiler.
 However you don’t need to do either.
 The meat should be nice and tender and delicious right out of the Instant Pot!

 Regardless of any of these methods, please make sure you let it rest for about 10 minutes before carving.